netgen/query-translator/README.md

 [![PHP](https://img.shields.io/badge/php-%3E%3D%205.6-8892BF.svg?style=flat-square)](https://secure.php.net/)

 Query Translator takes a search string as user input and converts it into something a search backend can understand.
-Technically it's a search query [translator](https://en.wikipedia.org/wiki/Translator_(computing)) with [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) representation.
-From the produced syntax tree translation target can be anything you need, usually a search backend like Solr and Elasticsearch or a database abstraction layer.
+Technically, it's a search query [translator](https://en.wikipedia.org/wiki/Translator_(computing)) with [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) representation.
+From the produced syntax tree, translation target can be anything you need.
+Usually it's a search backend, like Solr and Elasticsearch, or a database abstraction layer.

-A set of interfaces to implement a language processor is provided, with a single implemented language named [Galach](lib/Languages/Galach).
+A set of interfaces for implementing a language processor is provided, with a single implemented language named [Galach](lib/Languages/Galach).
 Galach implements a syntax that is based on what seems to be the unofficial standard for search query as user input.
 Quick cheat sheet: